Murphy USA Inc. (NYSE:MUSA) VP Sells $192,544.52 in Stock

-Murphy USA (NYSE:MUSA) last posted its quarterly earnings results on Wednesday, April 28th.
-The specialty retailer reported $2.01 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.83 by $1.18.
+Murphy USA (NYSE:MUSA) last issued its earnings results on Wednesday, April 28th.
+The specialty retailer reported $2.01 EPS for the quarter, topping the consensus estimate of $0.83 by $1.18.
 Murphy USA had a return on equity of 42.87% and a net margin of 3.03%.
-The business had revenue of $2.64 billion for the quarter, compared to analyst estimates of $3.25 billion.
-During the same period in the prior year, the company posted $2.92 EPS.
-The business’s revenue was up 6.3% compared to the same quarter last year.
-Analysts forecast that Murphy USA Inc. will post 9.41 EPS for the current year.
+The firm had revenue of $2.64 billion during the quarter, compared to analysts’ expectations of $3.25 billion.
+During the same period last year, the business earned $2.92 earnings per share.
+Murphy USA’s quarterly revenue was up 6.3% compared to the same quarter last year.
+As a group, equities research analysts anticipate that Murphy USA Inc. will post 9.44 EPS for the current fiscal year.

-Large investors have recently modified their holdings of the company.
-River Road Asset Management LLC raised its holdings in Murphy USA by 320.1% during the first quarter.
-River Road Asset Management LLC now owns 988,951 shares of the specialty retailer’s stock worth $142,963,000 after purchasing an additional 753,565 shares in the last quarter.
-Norges Bank bought a new stake in Murphy USA during the fourth quarter worth approximately $38,242,000.
-JPMorgan Chase & Co. grew its position in Murphy USA by 27.3% in the first quarter.
-JPMorgan Chase & Co. now owns 1,251,878 shares of the specialty retailer’s stock worth $180,971,000 after buying an additional 268,176 shares during the last quarter.
-AGF Investments Inc. lifted its position in shares of Murphy USA by 196.3% during the 1st quarter.
-AGF Investments Inc. now owns 241,649 shares of the specialty retailer’s stock valued at $34,933,000 after acquiring an additional 160,092 shares during the last quarter.
-Finally, Waddell & Reed Financial Inc. bought a new stake in shares of Murphy USA during the 1st quarter worth $16,216,000.
-82.92% of the stock is owned by institutional investors.
+Several institutional investors have recently modified their holdings of MUSA.
+Wealthcare Advisory Partners LLC acquired a new position in Murphy USA in the first quarter worth about $36,000.
+Jones Financial Companies Lllp bought a new stake in shares of Murphy USA in the 1st quarter valued at approximately $39,000.
+Sowell Financial Services LLC raised its holdings in shares of Murphy USA by 146.4% in the 1st quarter.
+Sowell Financial Services LLC now owns 946 shares of the specialty retailer’s stock worth $130,000 after buying an additional 562 shares in the last quarter.
+Captrust Financial Advisors raised its holdings in shares of Murphy USA by 498.8% in the 1st quarter.
+Captrust Financial Advisors now owns 988 shares of the specialty retailer’s stock worth $143,000 after buying an additional 823 shares in the last quarter.
+Finally, Stifel Financial Corp acquired a new stake in Murphy USA in the 1st quarter valued at $210,000.
+Institutional investors and hedge funds own 82.92% of the company’s stock.

 About Murphy USA